icons8/lunacy-docs/docs/release-notes/index.md

 ### Bug Fixes
 - Fixed app crash bug caused by deselecting test blocks
 - Fixed a bug related to text alignment in text blocks caused by building lists
-- Fixed app crash bug caused by removing Symbols
+- Fixed app crash bug caused by removing symbols
-- Fixed a bug related to applying the Blur effect while the Stroke effect is active
+- Fixed a bug related to applying the blur effect while the stroke effect is active
 - Fixed a bug related to displaying a set of effects in the inspector while selecting several dissimilar objects

 ## 3.12